-Housing staff conduct health and safety checks at all facilities in the Housing inventory five times each year: late September (pre-Homecoming); November; winter Break (December); February; and, April.
-While this is an ideal time to connect with residents, assist with work order issues and check on the condition of the space, Housing staff specifically look at areas that relate to safety:
+Housing staff conduct health and safety checks at all facilities in the Housing inventory five times each year: late September (pre-Homecoming); November; winter Break (December); February; and April.
+While this is an ideal time to connect with residents, assist with work order issues and check on the condition of the space, Housing staff also specifically look at areas that relate to safety:

-- check and insure all window locks are in place and functioning - check and insure all exterior door locks to space are functioning - check and insure all smoke detectors are in place and operating correctly
+- check and insure all window locks are in place and functioning; - check and insure all exterior door locks to space are functioning; and

+• check and insure all smoke detectors are in place and operating correctly.

 Since September 2016, Housing staff has used these checks as in-person meetings with each resident in the hall or apartment.
-Staff discuss how to sign up for the emergency notification system, and will do that each Fall to help get as many students, especially first year students, to enter additional contact information into the system.
+Staff also provide information on how to sign up for the emergency notification system, and will continue to do that each Fall to help get as many students, especially first year students, to enter additional contact information into the system.